alterat/admonitions/README.md

 # Admonitions.
-A test document with Sphinx and Read the Docs
+A test document with Docs Italia

 This is a test document for experimenting with Sphinx and Read the Docs.